 NetEase was in the first wave of China’s internet companies.
 Everyone thinks digital China began Tencent, Alibaba and Baidu in 1998-1999.
-But that was actually the second internet wave.
-The first (the one Jack Ma missed out on) was Sina, Sohu, NetEase and other portal companies.
-These were pretty much copies of Yahoo.
+But that was actually the second China internet wave.
+The first wave (the one Jack Ma missed) was Sina, Sohu, NetEase.
+Plus some other portal companies.
+Most were pretty much copies of Yahoo.

 NetEase was founded in 1997 by Ding Lei from Ningbo, Zhejiang.
 He was born in 1971 and went to college at the Chengdu Institute of Radio Engineering.
 He ended up working as an engineer at a local state department in Ningbo before moving to Guangzhou to work for enterprise software company Sybase.

-They were in the free content and tools business but digital advertising didn’t exist back then in China.
-The answer to that monetization for both companies was to do free PC gaming with lots of micro-transactions.
+Their answer to that monetization problem was to offer PC gaming with lots of micro-transactions.
 That clever innovation turned out to be one of the best business models of all time.

-• You let millions of Chinese consumers play games for free and then buy small items for the game, such as skins, tools, avatars, weapons, etc. Being free encourages user and usage growth.
+- You let millions of Chinese consumers play games for free and then sell them small items that make playing the game more fun, such as skins, tools, avatars, weapons, etc. Being free encourages user and usage growth.

-• If you get enough volume (which China has), you aggregate lots of micro-transactions into sizeable revenue.
+- If you get enough volume (which China has), the micro-transactions can add up to sizeable revenue.

-• And they are all prepaid by gaming cards so you also have negative working capital.
+- And everything is prepaid by gaming cards, so you also have negative working capital.

 It’s just a great model.
-And the advertising model emerged over time as well.
+And the advertising model also emerged over time as well.
+That’s great too.

-But NetEase has a solid place as the #2 gaming company of China.
-Today, the company has three business lines:
+But NetEase has always had a solid place as the #2 gaming company of China.
+That’s pretty great.

 This is the main business by far.